FOREX-Euro zone debt deal hopes push euro higher

 debt repayments fall due on March 20.

-"The market is reacting to rumors that a Greek bond swap is
+"The market is reacting to rumor that a Greek bond swap is

 in the works and a higher likelihood that a deal will be reached